-- Multicultural Case Conference Luncheon Series – This monthly series provides an opportunity for faculty and trainees to present and discuss cultural formulations from their casework.
-Each intern must present at least one formal cultural formulation from his/her casework during the course of the year.
+- Multicultural Case Conference Luncheon Series – This monthly series provides an opportunity for trainees to present and discuss cultural formulations from their casework.
+Participants must present at least one formal cultural formulation from his/her casework during the course of the year.

 - Leadership Projects -

-Each intern participates in a leadership project mentored by a faculty memeber.
+Each intern participates in a leadership project mentored by a faculty member.
 The leadership project is designed to:

 - enhance the intern’s understanding of complex issues facing the Service or Department

 - give interns exposure to the scope and depth of the functioning of psychologists within a Service or Department and increase their ideas regarding the “value added” of psychologists.